Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Introduction

-Most of the works of holographic superconductors focus on the ground state, which is the first state to condense.
-Since there are many novel and important properties showing up in the excited states for superconducting materials in condensed matter systems \cite{Coffey,Sahoo,Demler,Semenov}, it is interesting and significant to explore the holographic superconductors with excited states.
-As a first step, Wang \emph{et al.} constructed a novel family of solutions of holographic superconductor with excited states in the probe limit where the backreaction of the matter fields on the spacetime metric is neglected \cite{WangYQ}, and pointed out that the excited states of the holographic superconductors could be related to the metastable states of the mesoscopic superconductors \cite{Peeters,Vodolazov}.
+Holographic superconductors with the ground state, which is the first state to condensate, have been extensively explored.
+While in condensed matter physics, the physical system does not necessarily remain in equilibrium, but may stay on the excited metastable states which manifest themselves in the hysteresis, superheating and supercooling phenomena, in the paramagnetic Meissner effect, in the jumps of magnetization, and in other peculiarities of the mesoscopic samples behavior, observed experimentally \cite{Zharkov}.
+For the mesoscopic nanomaterials, the thermal fluctuation of the system may make it turn into metastable states and the system may remain in these states for a long time because of the complicated free energy surface \cite{Peeters}.
+For the nanowires, the potential of superconducting nanowires lies in their long-lived excited states, which results from their low sensitivity to charge noise and critical current noise \cite{Mooij}, and the lifetime of YBa$_{2}$Cu$_{3}$O$_{7-x}$ nanowires in the excited state exceeding 20 ms at 5.4 K are superior to those in conventional Josephson junctions \cite{Lyatti}.
+Thus, the extension to the excited states, by considering the fact that there are many novel and important properties shown up in the excited states for superconducting materials in condensed matter systems \cite{Coffey,Sahoo,Demler,Semenov}, is interesting and significant.
+As the first step in this direction, Wang \emph{et al.} established a new family of solutions for holographic superconductors with excited states in the probe limit \cite{WangYQ}, and pointed out that the excited states of holographic superconductors may represent the metastable states of the mesoscopic superconductors \cite{Peeters,Vodolazov}.
 Subsequently, they built a fully backreaction holographic model of superconductor with excited states \cite{WangYQBackreaction}.
-Qiao \emph{et al.} developed a general analytic technique by including more higher order terms in the expansion of the trial function to investigate the excited states of the holographic dual models in the backgrounds of AdS black hole \cite{QiaoXY2020} and AdS soliton \cite{OuYangLiang2021}.
+Qiao \emph{et al.} developed a robust analytic approach to study the excited states for the holographic dual models in the AdS black hole \cite{QiaoXY2020} and soliton \cite{OuYangLiang2021} backgrounds, by including higher order terms in the expansion of the trial function.
 Li \emph{et al.} investigated the non-equilibrium dynamical transition process between the excited states of holographic superconductors \cite{Liran2020}.
-Along this line, there have been accumulated interest to study various holographic superconductors with excited states \cite{XiangZW,PanJie,YuBao,ZhangZPJNPB,Xiang2022}.
+Following this line, more works on studying holographic superconductors with excited states can be found in \cite{XiangZW,PanJie,YuBao,ZhangZPJNPB,Xiang2022}.